Perceptyx Blog

 Stage 4: Continuous Listening and Action (15% of organizations)

-The decline in Stage 4 organizations (from 23% in 2024 to 15% in 2025) suggests that while many organizations understand the value of mature listening programs, maintaining them amid budget and staff constraints has become increasingly challenging.
+The decline in Stage 4 organizations (from 23% to 15%) suggests that while many organizations understand the value of mature listening programs, maintaining them amid budget and staff constraints has become increasingly challenging.

 Even the most sophisticated listening programs struggle with follow-through, as taking follow-up actions remained a top barrier even among Stage 4 organizations.
 Additionally, Perceptyx's Benchmarks show that while 71% of employees report results being shared and 59% say action plans are created, only 51% see actual improvements resulting from feedback.